-- 1. Before insulating exterior walls with fiberglass batt insulation, check behind all exterior wall electrical outlets to ensure foamboard is installed behind all these boxes.
-The exceptions are the kitchen sink base cabinet outlet and the outlet above the stove.
-These outlets will be insulated with fiberglass insulation.
-See Section 12.3.1.d. for instructions on installing foamboard behind exterior wall outlets. - 2.
+- 1. Before insulating exterior walls with fiberglass batt insulation, check behind all exterior wall electrical outlets to ensure insulation is installed behind all these boxes.
+Foamboard insulation can be installed behind all outlets except the kitchen sink base cabinet outlet and the outlet above the stove.
+These outlets must be insulated with fiberglass insulation.
+See Section 12.3.1.2.c. for instructions on installing foamboard behind exterior wall outlets. - 2.
+Insulate all outside walls with (R-19) fiberglass batt insulation.
+Install loosely, never pack it in.
 Batt type insulation performs best when installed properly.
 Failure to seal all air leaks can cause the insulation to lose up to half of its insulation R-value. - 3.
-Failure to fluff the insulation in the wall cavity, or compressing it as little as an inch can cause the insulation value to go from an R-19 to an R-10. - 4.
-Insulate all outside walls with (R-19) batt insulation.
-Install loosely, never pack it in. - 5.
-Split the batt in half to fit it around electrical wires (see Figure 12-6).
+While installing insulation, check to make sure the top of the insulation batt is tight to the bottom of the wall upper plate.
+The gap shown in Figure 12-6 is excessive and results from the batt sliding down slightly during installation. - TIP: To prevent the air gap shown in Figure 12-6, lift up the batt and hold it so its top is about 1" above the bottom of the upper plate before tucking in about 2' of each of the sides.
+Then tuck the top of the batt underneath the top plate.